Roger Davies (talent manager): Cher (1999 – present)

-Pink (2001–present)
+P!nk (2001– 2024)

 Davies has enjoyed continuing success with American singer-songwriter Pink.
 He took over her management starting with her second album, 2001's Missundaztood, where the album liner notes credit RD Worldwide Management.
 Pink was unhappy with her direction and reportedly had little control over her first album, so she enlisted the help of singer-songwriter Linda Perry (4 Non Blondes) for her next, more personal second album.
 Davies had been impressed enough with Pink's presence in her first video to review her debut album (which he also reportedly did not like), but when he heard some of the early songs Pink wrote with Perry, he was intrigued:

 "She not only sang the tracks, but she acted them out.
 She said, 'This song is going to be the first single, and this is how the video should be.'
 By then I knew I wanted to manage her.
 I told her that she was taking a huge risk by changing her sound, but she knew that.
 She was just fearless."
 Davies' and Pink's determination and courageous gamble paid off extensively and launched her career into the stratosphere.
 Her second album proved a tremendous hit, with worldwide sales of over 16 million, winning over critics and fans alike and earning Pink two Grammy nominations, and the single "Get the Party Started" became a top-five US hit.

 Pink's 2003 third album, Try This, sold over 3 million copies worldwide and earned Pink her second Grammy Award for her song "Trouble"; Roger Davies is listed in the management credits as well as one of the executive producers.

 Her fourth album, 2006's I'm Not Dead, sold over 6 million copies worldwide; the album credits include a note from Pink that said: "Roger Davies, you are a force, a treat to be around.
 Thank you for your energy and support".
 The tour of the same name smashed attendance records in Australia and Europe for a solo female artist, playing 138 shows and grossing $42 million.

 In 2009, Pink's fifth album, Funhouse, outsold her "I'm Not Dead" album and produced the hit singles "So What" and "Sober".
 Within the album credits, Davies is mentioned again: "Roger, when I think of you, I automatically feel better, safer, and smarter, and full of love and gratitude.
 Thank you for that.
 I feel like I won the lottery with you".
 Her Funhouse Tour sold out frequently and played to over 1.5 million people at 151 arena dates worldwide, grossing over $100 million, including $55 million in Australia alone, shattering box-office records for the country; and, in 2010, she followed it up with her Funhouse Summer Carnival Tour, playing 34 European stadium and festival shows in 14 countries in 12 weeks, adding a further one million fans in attendance.